Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Titrator_Protocols/Titrator_Protocol.md

     1. Run step 4, but only use a CRM (or a junk and CRM sample if needed).
 Find the TA and salinity information for your specific CRM batch number [here](https://www.ncei.noaa.gov/access/ocean-carbon-data-system/oceans/Dickson_CRM/batches.html)
     2. Skip to [**Data_Analysis**](#Data_Analysis) to calculate total alkalinity of the CRM.
 Then check the accuracy of the data.
     3. **In every CRM Titration, it is necessary to report the accuracy in the “CRMAccuracyData” file to test the accuracy.
 If must never be more than 1% off.
 Accuracy must be tested before running any samples for the day.**

+**--------NEVER PROCEED BEYOND THIS STEP UNTIL THE CALCULATED CRM IS ONLY OFF BY <1%  OF THE REPORTED CRM CERTIFICATE------------**

 6. <a name="SAMPLE_Titration"></a> **SAMPLE_Titration**